 Tax registration as a VAT payer is compulsory if the volume of an entity's taxable transactions exceeds the compulsory registration threshold.
-The current registration threshold is 1 million Ukrainian hryvnias (UAH) for the past 12 consecutive months.
+The current registration threshold is UAH 1 million for the past 12 consecutive months.
 An entity qualifying as a taxable entity should register with the tax authorities at the place of its location and obtain a VAT registration number.

 Voluntary VAT registration is available prior to achievement of the mentioned threshold.
 The application for VAT registration may be submitted simultaneously with the application for the state registration of the business entity.